Christian anarchism

 Christian anarchism is a Christian movement in political theology that claims anarchism is inherent in Christianity and the Gospels.
 It is grounded in the belief that there is only one source of authority to which Christians are ultimately answerable—the authority of God as embodied in the teachings of Jesus.
 It therefore rejects the idea that human governments have ultimate authority over human societies.
 Christian anarchists denounce the state, believing it is violent, deceitful and idolatrous.

 Christian anarchists hold that the "Kingdom of God" is the proper expression of the relationship between God and humanity.
-Under the "Kingdom of God", human relationships would be characterized by horizontal organization, servant leadership, and universal compassion-not through the traditional structures of organized religion, which most Christian anarchists consider hierarchical and or authoritarian structures.
+Under the "Kingdom of God", human relationships would be characterized by horizontal organization, servant leadership, and universal compassion—not through the traditional structures of organized religion, which most Christian anarchists consider hierarchical or authoritarian structures.
 Most Christian anarchists are also pacifists who reject war, militarism, and the use of violence.

 More than any other Bible source, the Beatitudes are used as a basis for Christian anarchism.
 Leo Tolstoy's The Kingdom of God Is Within You is often regarded as a key text for modern Christian anarchism.

 Origins

 Old Testament

 Jacques Ellul, a French philosopher and Christian anarchist, notes that the final verse of the Book of Judges (Judges 21:25) states that there was no king in Israel and that "everyone did as they saw fit".
 Subsequently, as recorded in the first Book of Samuel (1 Samuel 8) the people of Israel wanted a king "so as to be like other nations".
+The Australian Christian anarchist Dave Andrews believes that the Israelites lived in a “decentralized federation of tribes.”
+Ellul describes that when important decisions were made, a popular assembly was held, which had the final say.
+Christian anarchists claim that until Samuel the Israelites had neither king nor central government, with God as the sole authority.
+The Israelites had no taxes or rent and there was equal access to basic resources.
+Israel's rallying cry was "We have no king but Yahweh."
+The American anarchist Peter Gelderloos sees a strong decentralization during the monarchy, seeing the Kingdom of Israel not as a state and that its intervention was minimal, dedicated only to the battlefield and the construction of some temple.

 God declared that the people had rejected him as their king.
-He warned that a human king would lead to militarism, conscription and taxation, and that their pleas for mercy from the king's demands would go unanswered.
+He warned that a human king would lead to militarism, conscription and punitive taxation, and that their pleas for mercy from the king's demands would go unanswered.
 Samuel passed on God's warning to the Israelites but they still demanded a king, and Saul became their ruler.
 Much of the subsequent Old Testament chronicles the Israelites trying to live with this decision.